ynniv/deposits/index.md

 ### 3.1 Overview

-**A core mechanic of Bitcoin Deposits is MuSig2 addressing for deposit payments.** This prevents operators from selectively honoring payments by requiring cooperation from both channel peers to claim any payment intended for a deposit.
+**A core mechanic of Bitcoin Deposits is multisig invoice attestation** This prevents operators from acting without oversight.
+If payments are not credited, evidence of payment results in loss of security deposits.

 ### 3.2 Vault Creation and Addressing